Jbleezy/BO2-Reimagined/README.md

 ## Pistols
 * Increased move speed from 100% to 110%
+* Decreased aim FOV from 65 to 60 on all pistols

 ### B23R
 * Decreased weapon cost from 1000 to 900 on all maps